Cairokee: Career

 Following the 2011 revolution, Cairokee released their first major hit, "Sout El Horeya" (The Voice of Freedom), a powerful anthem made in collaboration with Hany Adel of the band Wust El-Balad.
 The song's music video, filmed in Tahrir Square, became a viral phenomenon, reportedly breaking world records for its millions of views in a short period of time.
 They continued to capture the revolutionary spirit with "Ya El Midan" (Oh, The Square), which marked the return of veteran singer Aida El Ayoubi after a 20-year hiatus.
 The song personified Tahrir Square as a fellow protester, and its music video subtly documented the revolution from a protester's home, showing items used to combat tear gas and other protest-related gear, addressing and personifying it as another living and breathing member of the opposition, and its video clip documented the latest protests in an indirect way as the camera was apparently filming inside a protester's house and it roamed over clothes riddled with bullet holes, medical white coats, onions and types vinegar (substances that defuse the effects of teargas).
 Cairokee's momentum culminated in their first album, Matloob Zaeem (Leader Wanted), released in June 2011.
 The title track was a massive hit, serving as a social commentary on the qualities the next leader of the country should possess.
 A year later, on the revolution's anniversary, they released "Ethbat Makanak" (Hold Your Ground), featuring prominent satirist Bassem Youssef.
 The collaboration was a show of support for independent media voices who were under attack by the military government.
 The band's role in the public sphere continued through the 2013 protests.
 They performed in front of hundreds of thousands of people who were protesting against then-President Mohamed Morsi.
 The crowd sang along with them, turning the performance into a powerful display of unity and opposition.

 On 21 March 2013, Red Bull organized an event in which Cairokee played against Wust El-Balad dubbed "Red Bull Sound Clash" where the spectators were the judge and the winner would be declared according to the intensity of the crowd's cheering.
 Daily News Egypt noted that "it was clear from the beginning of the evening that Cairokee had the edge on crowd support, although Wust El-Balad had a strong fan base at the event".
-The concert also featured popular sha'abi singer Ahmed Adaweyah who performed in Wust E-Balad's act and at the end of the event, no victor was announced but the spectators were apparently left highly satisfied with both performances.
+The concert also featured popular shaabi singer Ahmed Adaweyah who performed in Wust E-Balad's act and at the end of the event, no victor was announced but the spectators were apparently left highly satisfied with both performances.
 Cairokee also performed at the Jordanian Dum Tak Alternative Middle Eastern Music Festival, along with several Egyptian bands including Wust El-Balad and Massar Egbari as well as many other Middle Eastern bands such as Lebanon's Mashrou' Leila.